Khwarazmian Empire: Il-Arslan and Tekish

 Il-Arslan was the Shah of Khwarazm from 1156 until 1172.
 He was the son of Atsïz.
-Initially, Il-Arslan was made governor of Jand, an outpost on the Syr Darya which had recently been reconquered, by his father.
+Initially, Il-Arslan was made governor of Jand, an outpost on the Syr Darya which had recently been reconquered by his father.
 In 1156, Atsiz died and Il-Arslan succeeded him as Khwarazmshah.
 Like his father, he decided to pay tribute to both the Seljuk sultan Sanjar and the Qara Khitai gurkhan.

-Sanjar died only a few months after Il-Arslan's ascension, causing Seljuq Khurasan to descend into chaos.
+Sanjar died only a few months after Il-Arslan's ascension, causing Seljuq Khorasan to descend into chaos.
 This allowed Il-Arslan to effectively break off Seljuk suzerainty, although he remained on friendly terms with Sanjar's successor, Mas'ud.
-Like his father, Il-Arslan sought to expand his influence in Khurasan.
+Like his father, Il-Arslan sought to expand his influence in Khorasan.